 While Celerons are based on the company’s current processor technology, they usually come with substantial downgrades, such as less cache memory, which positions them as processors that are “good enough” for the most basic PC applications.
 Their presence allows Intel to compete at the bottom end of the PC market.

 The first Celeron series was based on the 250 nm Covington core for desktops and the 250 nm Mendocino core (19 million transistors, including L2 on-die cache) for notebooks.
-The processors were available from 266 to 300 MHz on the desktop and up to 500 MHz on the mobile side.
+The processors were available from 266 MHz to 300 MHz on the desktop and up to 500 MHz on the mobile side.
 They were updated well into the days of the succeeding Pentium III.
 Today’s Celerons are based on Sandy Bridge architecture.

 Also noteworthy on the consumer side was the announcement of the Mobile Pentium III in 2000, which introduced SpeedStep and a processor clock speed scaling ability, depending on its operation mode.
-The Mobile Pentium III was announced one day before the announcement of the Transmeta Crusoe processor, and many still believe that the Mobile Pentium III would not have been released without the pressure of Transmeta, which was famous for employing Linux inventor Linus Torvalds.
+The Mobile Pentium III was announced one day before the announcement of the Transmeta Crusoe processor and many still believe that the Mobile Pentium III would not have been released without the pressure of Transmeta, which was famous for employing Linux inventor Linus Torvalds.

 The Pentium III Xeon was the last Xeon processor tied to the Pentium brand.
 The chip was released with the Tanner core in 1999.
 Controversially, Intel introduced the PSN with the Pentium III.
-The feature caused several privacy complaints, and Intel eventually removed the feature and did not carry it over to future CPUs.
+The feature caused several privacy complaints and Intel eventually removed the feature and did not carry it over to future CPUs.

 The Pentium 4 arguably took Intel on a path that led to the most dramatic transformation in the company’s history.
 Launched in 2000 with the 180 nm Willamette core (42 million transistors), the chip’s Netburst architecture was designed to scale with clock speed; Intel envisioned that the foundation would allow the company to hit frequencies of more than 20 GHz by 2010.
-Netburst, however, was more limited than initially thought, and by 2003, Intel knew the current leakage and power consumption was increasing too rapidly with higher clock speeds.
+Netburst, however, was more limited than initially thought and, by 2003, Intel knew the current leakage and power consumption was increasing too rapidly with higher clock speeds.

-Netburst launched with 1.3 and 1.4 GHz, increased to 2.2 GHz with the 130 nm Northwood core (55 million transistors) in 2002, and to 3.8 GHz with the 90 nm Prescott core (125 million transistors) in 2005.
+Netburst launched with 1.3 GHz and 1.4 GHz, increased to 2.2 GHz with the 130 nm Northwood core (55 million transistors) in 2002 and to 3.8 GHz with the 90 nm Prescott core (125 million transistors) in 2005.
 Intel also launched the first Extreme Edition processors with the Gallatin core in 2003.

 Over time, the Pentium 4 series became increasingly confusing, with Mobile Pentium 4-M processors, Pentium 4E HT (hyperthreading) processors with support for a virtual second core and Pentium 4F processors with the 65 nm Cedar Mill core (Pentium 4 600 series) in 2005.